Super Fake Nice

-Super Fake Nice is the third EP by the American pop rock band Self, (Note: Although credited to Self, Matt Mahaffey is the only band member to appear on the album.) released through El Camino Media on July 29, 2014.
-Originally announced as an album in 2007, it is the band's first studio release since Gizmodgery (2000), ending a 14-year break.
-The EP prominently maintains a soundscape consistent with the band.
-The singles "Looks and Money" and "Runaway" supported it, with the latter achieving mainstream success alongside its music video.
+Super Fake Nice is the third extended play by the American pop rock band Self (stylized as sElf), released through El Camino Media on July 29, 2014.
+Originally announced as an album in 2007, development began in 2010 following various standalone songs.
+It is the band's first studio release since Gizmodgery (2000), ending a 14-year break.
+The singles "Looks and Money" and "Runaway" supported it, further promoted by music videos and television performances.
+Upon release, Super Fake Nice was met with mixed reception for its production and lyricism.

 Background

-In 2007, Matt Mahaffey announced Super Fake Nice via Myspace as Self's fifth full-length album.
-(Note: At the time, Self's proper fifth studio album, Ornament & Crime (2017), had remained unreleased since its 2004 completion date.)
+In early January 2007, Matt Mahaffey announced Super Fake Nice via Myspace as Self's next full-length album.
 Its title was derived from an overheard conversation at a movie theater.
+That April, previous Self collaborator Ken Andrews expressed interest in distributing the album through his label Dinosaur Fight Records.
 In a 2009 interview, Mahaffey described its lyricism as "atypical to sElf" and stated disinterest in collaboration for it.
 He began writing the first song that would appear on the project, "Runaway", in 2010.
 In January 2012, Mahaffey finished his home studio in Franklin, Tennessee, entitled Fresh Imperial and co-designed by Mark Wenner.
 Several writing and recording sessions took place in the same month.
+An art contest was held by Mahaffey to determine the cover art of Super Fake Nice, which was won by Autumn and Brian Cutaia.

 Later in 2012, independent record label El Camino Media was founded by Matt Messer.
 He was drawn to "Runaway", expressing interest in it as a radio single and inspiring Mahaffey to perform and record several more songs for the project.
 One of these songs was "Hey, Hipster", a commentary on hipster culture.
 For it, he drew inspiration from the songwriting of alternative rock band They Might Be Giants and Peter Gabriel's song "The Barry Williams Show".
-An art contest was held by Mahaffey to determine the cover art of Super Fake Nice, which was won by Autumn and Brian Cutaia.
-Following completion, Mahaffey self-described the project as a "ratatouille of stuff I had lying around", stating a general desire to release material as Self.
+Following completion, Mahaffey self-described it as a "ratatouille of stuff I had lying around", stating a general desire to release material as Self.
+The project follows a pop rock/power pop style, using more refined production than the band's previous albums.